Hueco Tanks State Park & Historic Site

 I set my handhold and pulled myself onto the top of a house-sized boulder.
 It lay clustered with several other, similar boulders at the base of a three hundred-foot cliff.
 They leaned together to form a room-sized cavity.
 I judged the difficulty of climbing out, then dropped down eight feet into the protected enclosure.
 When my eyes adjusted from the West Texas sunlight to deep shade, I could see that I was not the first to discover this cozy hideaway.
 Someone had been here before, and with a pot of paint.
 But the image wasn’t graffiti.
 It was an intricate mask painted by an artist hundreds, perhaps more than a thousand, years ago.

 One of the oldest and most unusual art galleries in the Southwest lies isolated in the desert thirty miles east of El Paso.
 It exhibits three thousand five hundred paintings on a medium more durable than canvas, specifically, that of rock.
 No climate-controlled buildings protect these priceless works, most predating the discovery of the New World.
-The pictures remain where ancient artists drew them, in the crevices and cliffs of what is now Hueco Tanks State Historical Park.
+The pictures remain where ancient artists drew them, in the crevices and cliffs of what is now Hueco Tanks State Park & Historic Site.

 Surrounded by sand and scrubby vegetation, the lofty outcropping of rock juts up four hundred and fifty feet above the desert floor.
 The molten rock, or magma, that formed the towering sentinels welled up deep from within the earth some thirty five million years ago but cooled before reaching the surface.
 Warm seas covered West Texas during this period and deposited thousands of feet of limestone sediments.